-25. This obligation influences the way contracting parties might go about achieving the objectives of the Convention.
-In referring to "knowledge, innovations and practices" it can be seen to be flexible in approach and application - enabling indigenous practices to evolve to meet contemporary needs.
-The Fisheries Settlement and Māori agreement to the Quota Management System as the basis for management of commercial fisheries represents an innovation that sits comfortably with Māori resource management.

-- 26. The Treaty of Waitangi and settlements arising from that Treaty have a unique global context in that the Treaty not only provides a legal framework for recognition of indigenous rights to own and use natural resources but also carries with it an obligation on the State to protect those rights on into the future.
-Māori rights to use marine resources in accordance with their world view and associated customs is supported by the United Nations Declaration on the Rights of Indigenous Peoples and international agreements and practice for social cultural and economic development.
-The Declaration includes the right to use and develop lands, territories and resources, the right to fair treatment and redress and the right to the conservation and protection of the environment and its production capacity3. - 27.
+- 28. This obligation influences the way contracting parties might go about achieving the objectives of the convention.
+In referring to "knowledge, innovations and practices" it can be seen to be flexible in approach and application enabling indigenous practices to evolve to meet contemporary needs.
+The Fisheries Settlement and Māori agreement to the quota management system (QMS) as the basis for management of commercial fisheries represents an innovation that sits comfortably with Māori resource management. - 29.
+The Treaty of Waitangi and settlements arising from that Treaty have a unique global context in that the Treaty not only provides a legal framework for recognition of indigenous rights to own and use natural resources but also carries with it an obligation on the State (i.e. the New Zealand Government) to protect those rights on into the future.
+Māori rights to use marine resources in accordance with their world view and associated customs is supported by the United Nations Declaration on the Rights of Indigenous Peoples and international agreement and practice for social cultural and economic development.
+The Declaration includes the right to use and develop lands, territories and resources, the right to fair treatment and redress and the right to the conservation and protection of the environment and its production capacity. - 30.
 It is important therefore that marine protection and the development of strategies and mechanisms for protecting biodiversity within the marine environment are implemented in a manner that properly recognises and protects those interests.
-It is not only in the best interests of Māori to pursue such action but also an obligation of the New Zealand Government to follow such a path.
+It is not only in the best interests of Maori to pursue such action but also an obligation of the New Zealand Government to follow such a path.